TomoLPT/sentiment-analysis/README.md

 # sentiment-analysis
-A ML pipeline to train sentiment analysis algorithm with tweets.
+A ML pipeline to train sentiment analysis models with tweets.
 Choice between a hashing vectorizer (faster) and term frequency–inverse document frequency vectorizer (more accurate).
 Classifier is Naive Bayes.
 Uses SK-learn.